Yuiki/Qiita4Jv2/README.md

 If you want to use <a href="https://qiita.com/api/v1/docs" target="_blank">Qiita API v1</a> wrapper in Java, you could use <a href="https://github.com/zaneli/qiita4j" target="_blank">Qiita4j</a>

 ## Usage
+You can get the detailed usage on <a href="https://yuiki.github.io/Qiita4Jv2/">Javadoc</a>
 ##### Preparation
 ```Java
 // If you want to target http://qiita.com/